Skip to main content

 How Long is a Medical Billing and Coding Program?

-Blended Online delivery includes regularly scheduled classes that are offered via online delivery.
+Online delivery includes regularly scheduled classes for medical billing and coding that are offered via online delivery.
 Students participate in a live class, as if it were an in-person class.
-Blended Online delivery also includes coursework that is not time specific, with on-demand videos, reading assignments and virtual activities that are self-paced with scheduled deliverables.
+Online delivery also includes coursework that is not time specific, with on-demand videos, reading assignments and virtual activities that are self-paced with scheduled deliverables.

 How to Find Medical Billing and Coding Jobs

 Medical billers and coders work in health care, but there are many different options for where you can work.
-Basically any medical provider who bills insurance may have a need for medical billers and coders, this includes hospitals, physicians offices, home health care services, residential treatment facilities, dental offices, and every other medical office you can imagine.
+Basically any medical provider who bills insurance may have a need for medical billers and coders, this includes hospitals, physicians’ offices, home health care services, residential treatment facilities, dental offices, and every other medical office you can imagine.

 When looking for medical billing and coding jobs, first check for major medical groups in your area.
 This will vary by state and city.
-The next best place to look for jobs would be major listing sites like Indeed, or industry specific boards like the AAPC.12

 What to Look for in a Medical Billing and Coding Program